-NA: My parents met in 1988 in a bank in Brooklyn.
+NA: My parents met in 1988 in Brooklyn.
 I love the story.
-My mom worked at a bank that doesn’t exist anymore in Williamsburg, one of the “new girls,” fresh off the plane from Jamaica with the lilt of patois still in her language.
+My mom worked at a bank that doesn’t exist anymore, one of the “new girls,” fresh off the plane from Jamaica with the lilt of patois still in her language.
 My dad went to visit one of his friends, Anita, at this bank.
 I don’t know the nature of the friendship.
 Maybe the check deposit line always filtered to her when he was at the bank.
 But he went to see this Anita, and that is when he saw my mom.
 “Who is the new girl?” he asked his friend.
-“That’s Shelley,” Anita said, and sizing the look on his face, added, “I don’t think she likes white guys.”
+Anita sized the look on his face and said, “I don’t think she likes white guys.”

 My mom rebuffed my dad’s advances more than a few times, but he kept visiting the bank, and waiting in line to see her, and passing her notes under the teller window that made her snap, “Do you want me to lose my job?”
 He could have been a robber.
 But he was just my dad, and they began to date, and later she got pregnant with me.
 They married two months before I was born, in June 1990.
 I came in August, a soft, wormy infant, pink (from my father’s side) and long (from my mother’s side).
 I had almost no hair, but the dusting of strands on my head were blondish-brown.
 “She’s blonde,” my mother told me she said when she saw me.
 “My baby’s blonde.”